 Establish the academic field of Mountain Science to comprehensively explore the relationship between mountain environments and human activity from the perspective of the geosphere, biosphere, and anthroposphere and lead Japan and the world in Mountain Science research.

 Creating a community

 Achieve environmental conservation, disaster prevention/reduction, and economic revitalization of mountainous regions and communities and contribute to the creation of safe and secure communities through the cooperation of industry, government, and academia.

 In addition to a Master’s Program specializing in Mountain Science promoted through the cooperation of four universities (University of Tsukuba, Shinshu University, University of Yamanashi, and Shizuoka University), foster talented well-versed in Mountain Science who can solve the numerous issues involving mountainous regions and communities.

 The aspects of MSC

 1Three solution-driven research departments

-We have established new research departments (understanding of mountains, sustainable mountain maintenance, mountain usage) and we are promoting Mountain Science research through the fusion of old departments.
+We have established new research departments (Mountain Comprehension, Mountain Management and Mountain Utilization) and we are promoting Mountain Science research through the fusion of old departments.
 Also we need to be consistent about calling these things either Departments or Divisions.

 2Mountain Science Research Initiative